 Primrose Day History

 Primrose Day seeks to celebrate the lovely yellow flower.
-Primrose flowers belong to the primula family.
-There are about 1000 different varieties, but the most common across England is the soft yellow flower.
+Primrose flowers belong to the primula family and there are about 1000 different varieties.
+The most common one across England is the soft yellow flower.

 Primrose Day was created in 1881 when Queen Victoria sent a wreath of yellow primroses in memory of her favourite prime minister, Benjamin Disraeli.
 From then on, wreaths of primroses were placed on Disraeli’s monument and Primrose Day was formed.
 This day is observed annually on 19 April.

 Primrose Day Top Events and Things to Do